 Explain the Key Elements of Fiction and how each is best applied to your writing

-Status for scenes and key elements keeps you on track to complete your rewrite
+Status for scenes and key elements keeps you on track to complete your edit/rewrite

 Export your work back to Word after writing a better story!

 Fictionary has been developed for writers, by writers.

 Creating Fictionary began when I finished the first draft of my first novel.
 By then I'd read over 50 how-to-write and how-to-self-edit books.
 I’d taken writing courses and workshops, and had 100s of writing and rewriting tips swirling about in my head.